SurakiatP/SurakiatP/README.md

 ---

 💡 Passionate about solving real-world problems using Machine Learning, LLMs, and Automation.
-🚀 Currently building intelligent agents that can generate, test, and fix Python code with zero human intervention.
 🛠️ Exploring MLOps, Model Deployment, LLMOps, and open-source collaboration.

 ---